Starling Vascular Vein

-Dr. Mathur will review your medical history and conduct a physical exam and venous ultrasound.
-If your clinical profile and venous ultrasound findings confirm venous reflux problem, Dr. Mathur will discuss different treatment options like conservative measures or RFA procedure for further treatment.
+Our vein specialists will review your medical history and conduct a physical exam and venous ultrasound.
+If your clinical profile and venous ultrasound findings confirm a venous reflux problem, they will discuss different treatment options, like conservative measures or an RFA procedure, for further treatment.

 Following the procedure, the leg is wrapped in an Ace bandage for 24 hours.
 Patients are encouraged to walk but refrain from strenuous activities for several days.
 Patients who undergo the RFA procedure can resume normal activity the same day.
 A compression stocking is worn for 3 days.
 Full activity, including strenuous exercise, can resume after 7 days.

 Normal daily activity can be resumed immediately.
 There may be minor soreness and bruising.
 Any discomfort can be treated with over-the-counter, non-aspirin pain relievers as necessary.